zkoss/zk-angular-demo/src/main/webapp/docs/server_validation.md

 * __`ValidationViewModel.java`__:

-	Here we use the class of `javax.validation.constraints.Size` to check if the returned value after invoking `getFirstName()` is less than 3 characters, and then show the message with _"First name is too short (minimum is 3 characters)"_
+	Here we use the class `javax.validation.constraints.Size` to check if the returned value after invoking `getFirstName()` is less than 3 characters, and then show the message with _"First name is too short (minimum is 3 characters)"_

 ### Summary

-For a secure application, the both validations, client and server, are necessary, and the developer can depend on getting better user experience to choose which validation needs an instant feedback then put it at client side, if the validation takes some times then put it at server side to check.
+For a secure application, validations of both the client and the server are necessary.
+Depending on what suits a particular user experience better, the developer can choose which validation is used on what.
+For example if the validation needs an instant feedback such as password strength, the developer may choose to use client validation.
+If the validation may take some time for example checking a username, then it is probably more suitable to use server validation.

 ## Related Topics